Learning Environment: Mitigating mistreatment and promoting excellence

 For issues unrelated to patient care, use the following chain of command to raise the concern.
 If you feel it is significant and not adequately addressed, move the issue further along the chain.
 If you are concerned about retaliation, speak with whomever you feel would be most appropriate.

 - Peer advocates for your class

-- Supervising resident
+- Supervising resident or fellow

 - Attending physician

 - Assistant and associate deans in the Office of Medical Education

 - Senior associate dean for medical and education and student affairs

 - Senior associate dean for diversity, equity and inclusion

 - Dean of the School of Medicine